Steve Down

 Steve Down is a Utah-based entrepreneur and business owner.
-He is best known as the founder of Even Stevens sandwich shops, Investors Dynamic Corporation (IDC), and The Falls Event Center, a chain of event centers in five westerm US states.
+He is best known as the founder of Even Stevens sandwich shops, Investors Dynamic Corporation (IDC), and The Falls Event Center, a chain of event centers in five western US states.
 In the 1990s a court order closed IDC.
 As of 2018 The Falls Events Centers were under investigation by the Securities and Exchange Commission and investors have characterized the company as fraudulent in a 2018 lawsuit.

 Background

 In 2018 his sandwich store Even Stevens closed a number of stores, and The Falls Event Centers has filed for bankruptcy.
 In September 2018 Down was under criminal investigation by the FBI for financial fraud activities.

 Investors Dynamics Corporation

 In 1996, Down and his company Investors Dynamics Corporation (IDC) were subject to litigation by the SEC regarding allegations of operating a multi-level marketing pyramid scheme from October 1994 through March 1996 and promising "exaggerated returns".
 In 1998, final judgement was made and the defendants consented to court orders without confirming or denying allegations.
 The court ordered permanent injunction against Down and IDC and barred him from "association with any broker, broker-dealer, investment company, investment adviser or municipal securities dealer" for two years.
 The court waived disgorgement and determined not to impose civil penalties based on the demonstrated inability of the defendants to pay.
 An administrative proceeding was later filed following the final judgement.